artop123/strava-statistics/README.md

 * FTP is now calculated automatically from your activities.
 Each activity now displays its calculated eFTP
 * FTP chart has been replaced with estimated FTP, showing different FTP values for running and cycling
 * Activity intensity is determined based on estimated FTP
+* Activities are sortable by FTP and best power outputs
+* And some other minor fixes 👀

 ### docker-compose.yml